|

 - M.T., on westcoastwine.net

-and congratulations!!!
+Bravo and congratulations!!!
 Your efforts are much appreciated"

 - R.W., on westcoastwine.net

-be as crazy about wine as we are.
-So, is this some sort of blog, you're probably wondering.
-Well, no and yes.
-Among other things, Grape-Nutz is a huge repository of wine tasting notes, wine travelogues, and useful tidbits of information - like removing wine labels.
+Welcome!
+I figure if you've found this website, you could be as crazy about wine as we are.
+So, you're probably wondering - is this just another blog?
+Well, no...and yes.
+Among other things, Grape-Nutz is a huge repository of wine tasting notes, wine travelogs, and useful tidbits of information - like removing wine labels from bottles.
 Yet, it's also a blog - of sorts.
 Grape-Notes is a blog-style update of things like: book reviews, tastings, and other news from the world of wine.

-way of introduction, I became interested in wine in the early '80s - just in time to get into the '82 vintage from Bordeaux.
-Over the next several years, I went to seminars, attended tastings, visited lots of wineries and met with a
+Eric Anderson became interested in wine in the early '80s - just in time to get into the '82 vintage from Bordeaux.
+Over the next several years, he visited lots of wineries and met with a number of winemakers and/or proprietors - all in an effort to learn more about wine.
+By the mid-'90s, his substantial collection of tasting notes and photos led to creating a website devoted to wine.
+The name Grape-Nutz seemed natural.

-impressive archive of tasting notes, from 1996 onward.
+Tom Hill contributes his tasting notes on a regular basis.
+In addition, Grape-Nutz is also host to Tom's impressive archive of tasting notes, from 1996 onward.
 Tom's been tasting wines seriously since the 1970s (though his friends might say it was the 1870s), and his body of work and bank of knowledge is tremendous.

-travels through the many California wine regions.
+Ken Zinns hails from the Bay Area, and contributes his touring and tasting notes from his travels through the many California wine regions.
 When Ken's not at his "day job" as an architect, he's probably off making wine with a couple of smaller producers, Eno Wines and Harrington Wines.
 The knowledge gained from actually making wine puts Ken in the enviable postion to discuss plenty of issues directly with winemakers, as he frequently does on his visits.

 Paul Lin is an academic, so he really loves to analyze a wine in detail.
 After being bitten by the wine bug during graduate school, Paul embarked on his wine journey out of a sense of intellectual curiosity and romantic self-indulgence.
 In fact, he's turned his sights from simply drinking and writing about wine to actually making the stuff, and produced his first barrel of Pinot Noir in 2007 from grapes from the Sonoma Coast.